QU3B1M/BackTesting/readme.md

 ## Good to mention

-My name is Kevin Ledesma im Python developer in [IEKO](www.ieko.com.ar), my ambition is to learn and to share my\
+My name is Kevin Ledesma im a Python developer and my ambition is to learn and to share my\
 knowledge as I keep learning.

 Any kind of comment, recommendation, correction is welcome!